Handbells in Boston

 Joined BBR: September 2012

-Stephanie began ringing in 7th grade at Moses Brown School in Providence, and has rung on and off with the Old South Ringers in Copley Square since 2008.
-Stephanie works as a Workforce Development Specialist supporting employees of the Mass General Brigham hospital network and enjoys baking, hiking, jigsaw puzzles, and dogs!
+Stephanie began ringing handbells in 7th grade at Moses Brown School in Providence, and has also rung on and off with the Old South Ringers at Old South Church in Boston since 2008.
+Professionally, Stephanie is a Workforce Development Specialist supporting employees of the Mass General Brigham hospital system and enjoys baking, hiking, jigsaw puzzles, and dogs!

 Emily Lindquist